alphagov/govuk-developer-docs/source/manual/hmrc-paye-files.html.md

 ## The process for uploading new versions of the app

+The manifest file version v14 is given as an example.
+You should confirm the version number to use with HMRC because it must match the URL hard-coded into the previous version of the software.

 1. HMRC submit a ticket via Zendesk ([example](https://govuk.zendesk.com/tickets/771694))
 2. Download all zip files and XML file in the ticket